willGraham01/PiranhasHalfyord/scenes/07-infiltrating-the-hideout.md

 - (Thieves' Tools DC 25) To unlock one of the two vault locks without the required key.
   - On failure: The character attempting to unlock the vault door takes 1d8 lightning damage as the metallic components of the door begin to conduct a harmful electric current.
 An alarm siren briefly sounds too.
 Fordem and Carlton will be alerted to the group's presence if they weren't already, and in any event will comment on the futility of opening the vault without the key and invite the party to parley.

-The vault door can be unlocked from the inside by pulling a release lever next to the door.
-This will temporarily open the vault door, but it will automatically close and lock after 30 seconds.

 ## The Vault

 Inside the vault are most of the valuables that the gang has managed to steal since Groubun begun assisting them.
 Any Animated Loot that made it from the docks will be standing idly in the room (even if not via the sewers), they will not react to the party's entry.
 If the party manages to infiltrate the sewers they will enter directly into the vault, via the sewer entrance that the Animated Loot used.

-There will be a small horde of valuables in the vault; the party might recognise some of the valuables as those that have gone missing if Shufharz and Kamonas were asked about this earlier.
-The majority of these will be packed into wooden crates (currently unsealed) with the lids off and laid beside the crates they fit onto.
 The party may well attempt to acquire some of this wealth for themselves, however be sure to comment that very little of what is in the vault is actually in coins - it is mostly in items like jewellery, paintings, ornaments and the like, which would need to be fenced and are unwieldy to transport.
 If the party persist, allow them to take items worth a total value of 2d6+1 gold pieces each, and make a comment that the Animated Loot that is in the vault with them starts to twitch.
 If the party attempts to take any more items out of the vault, have the Animated Loot turn on them, and the vault alarm sound.